mike-newby/The-King-Ferry-Presbyterian-Church-Website/README.md

 # The-King-Ferry-Presbyterian-Church-Website
-The website for the church
+This is the new website for the Kings Ferry Presbyterian Church.

+Created by Michael Newby, Christopher Ernst-Fortin, Rita Lei, and Robert Reddington.